Limited Time - Buy 2 Plugins Get 2 Free | Shop Now »

 2. SoundGrid Server #1

-3. SoundGrid Server #2 for redundancy
+3. Server #2 - for redundancy or additional processing power

 4. Quantum console port 1 or 2

-5. The host computer running SuperRack SoundGrid.
+5. The host computer running SuperRack SoundGrid

 Important: